mp-578 - Medical Policies - Alabama

-Patient-controlled stretching devices are used at home to increase range of motion (ROM) in patients who have impaired functional status due to decreased ROM.
-We address two types of commercially available devices.
-Static progressive stretch (SPS) devices (e.g., JAS, Static-Pro) provide low- to moderate-intensity stretching with a crank or ratchet that progressively increases the stretch within each session, and serial stretch devices (e.g., ERMI) use hydraulics to alternate between periods of higher intensity stretch and relaxation.
+Patient-controlled stretching devices are used at home to increase range of motion in patients who have impaired functional status due to decreased range of motion.
+We address 2 types of commercially available devices.
+Static progressive stretch devices (e.g., Joint Active Systems, Static-Pro) provide low- to moderate-intensity stretching with a crank or ratchet that progressively increases the stretch within each session, and serial stretch devices (e.g., End Range of Motion Improvement [ERMI])) use hydraulics to alternate between periods of higher intensity stretch and relaxation.

 Range of Motion Impairments

 Loss of full range of motion (ROM) occurs in a significant proportion of patients following surgical procedures around a joint, such as total knee arthroplasty or anterior cruciate ligament reconstruction.
 The most common cause of severe postoperative motion loss is the development of intra-articular or extra-articular arthrofibrosis.
 Arthrofibrosis, characterized by periarticular fibrosis and bands of scar tissue, is described as a painful loss of end ROM compared with the normal contralateral side.
 Loss of knee ROM can lead to impairments in walking, sitting, rising from a chair, and navigating stairs.
 Stephenson et al (2010) estimated that, based on the annual rates of total knee arthroplasty and anterior cruciate ligament reconstruction, the number of major knee surgery patients affected by arthrofibrosis in the United States would be at least 85,000 per year, and approximately 21,000 patients each year would be at risk of requiring additional surgery.